La Toya Jackson: 1992–2002: Moulin Rouge cabaret, financial difficulties, and escape

 Under Gordon's management, Jackson's career declined with his booking of disreputable jobs such as spokesperson for the Psychic Friends Network.
 By the mid-1990s, Jackson's finances were in disarray and she was forced to file for bankruptcy in order to stave off claims of $550,000 in damages to the Moulin Rouge for ending her contract early.
 In 1993 Jackson held a concert at Poland's Sopot International Song Festival and released a step aerobics exercise video, Step-Up Workout.
 In 1994, Jackson again worked for Playboy Entertainment, becoming one of the first celebrities to have a Celebrity Centerfold video.
 Playboy Celebrity Centerfold: La Toya Jackson was released in the first quarter of 1994 and sold roughly 50,000 copies.
 She later said that the video was filmed under duress by Gordon.
 Jackson later released two albums, one of country music, From Nashville to You, and another of Motown hits, Stop in the Name of Love, in the mid-1990s.

 When Jackson became aware that Gordon was planning to feature her in a pornographic film, Jackson phoned brother Randy who flew to New York to help her escape while Gordon was out.
 Days later, La Toya filed for divorce in Las Vegas and sued Gordon in civil court for years of abuse under the Violence Against Women Act.
-She changed her name from La Toya Jackson-Gordon to La Toya Jackson, thus dropping use of her former middle name Yvonne.
+The divorce decree changed her name from La Toya Jackson Gordon to La Toya Jackson, thus dropping use of her former middle name Yvonne.
 La Toya Jackson ended her estrangement with the entire Jackson family and returned home to Hayvenhurst.
 Jackson forgave her parents for her stifled upbringing, reasoning, "I've come to realize that as we get older, we grow and learn a lot more.
 And I think that my father and my mother, they raised children the best way they know how."
 According to La Toya, Michael knew that she was forced to attack him in the press against her will and he did not blame her.
 Jackson's last single of the 1990s was "Don't Break My Heart".

 After separating from Gordon, Jackson cloistered herself in her home and lived alone for the first time.
 Weary after her years of public scorn, she was afraid to perform again and struggled to rebuild her confidence.
 After this time she started to perform in Europe and South America occasionally to start making money to pay off the huge debts which Gordon had accumulated in her name while they were married.
 In the wake of the September 11 attacks Jackson was moved to compose "Free the World".
 She performed the song for friends to a positive reception and began working on further material.